kd5200/Vue-calendar/README.md

 This vue calendar is a simple and customizable calendar component built with Vue.js.
 It allows my team to view, create, and manage events and coordinate out time off efficiently.

+Lastly, I used google firebase for hosting and database useage to keep things quick and simple.

 ## Features

 - View monthly, weekly, or daily calendars